-Summer is here and the garden is in full bloom
+Autumn is here and the garden is in full colour

 We've all become increasingly aware of declining bee numbers in recent years.
 It's not only bee populations at risk – certain species of hoverflies, ladybirds, moths and butterflies are dwindling in number too.
 With the disappearance of meadows and countryside, our own gardens become ever more important as insect feeding stations – no matter the size of your garden or window box, there are plenty of ways to help boost the populations of beneficial insects.